ghcpuman902/manglekuo.com/posts/zsh-script-note.md

 - If you can't find any result on Google searching with "zsh script how to", just try with "bash script how to"
 - No error message when something is undefiend.
 - Very particular about how things are defined and nested.
 If you can, use a seperate variable, don't nest things.
+- For both the shell and the script, new line and array are kind of interchangable. its even more so in bash, where spaces have the same behaviour.
+Save the array output as a variable, so it's forced to be converted to string, for a more predictable behaviour.
+- You can use all the power of Linux shell within it, like awk and sort, inside a $().

 Template:
 ```